UEF-SmartSleepLab/sleeplab-format/examples/dod_sleep_staging/README.md

 ## Prerequisites

- The code is developed and tested with Linux and Python 3.10.
+ **The code is developed and tested with Linux and Python 3.10**.
 Windows users can install [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) to run this example (and to use Linux for development in general).

 ## Install dependencies